Adobe’s $4.75bn purchase of Marketo is not only great for the future of the product but are they lining up a fight with Salesforce.com?

 I’ve said for some time the sale of Marketo would be to a “biggy”.
 With the recent infrastructure selection being Google, the rumour mill kicked off.
-But let’s be honest, Google haven’t ever looked too much into email tech or marketing automation technology.
-Plus we’d seen SAP, Microsoft, and Oracle thrown into the mix – so I’m thankful it’s Adobe.
+But let’s be honest, Google hasn’t ever looked too much into email tech or marketing automation technology.
+Plus we’d seen SAP, Microsoft, and Oracle threw into the mix – so I’m thankful it’s Adobe.

 B2B and B2C Coverage